Memorable | One of the Best

 What should I eat at Jubilee Cafe?

 We ordered the Reuben and onion rings.
 This is huge, thick slices of corned beef and delicious sauerkraut and cheese on thick Texas toast.
 Really a great Reuben.
 The onion rings are good as well.

 We also had to get the special.
 Two pieces of chicken, twice-baked potato casserole, some odd bean casserole concoction and a roll – for less than $6!
 The chicken is juicy, crispy, and delicious.
 The twice-baked potato casserole (very, very satisfying) is comfort food at its best; cheesy and creamy.

 The surprise of the meal was most definitely the bean concoction: lima beans, kidney beans, and refried beans maybe?
-Really, I have no idea, but it was beans, beans, and more beans.
+Really, we have no idea, but it was beans, beans, and more beans.
 The surprising thing was the sweetness, like homemade baked beans.
 This was really great.
-I was totally scared to try it but then practically licked the bowl!
+We were totally scared to try it but then practically licked the bowl!

-I was stuffed but Larry loves pie, and they had a giant case of it.
+We were stuffed but we love pie, and they had a giant case of it.
 Every kind you can think of!
-I split the chocolate pie and were not disappointed that we made room.
+We tried the chocolate pie and were not disappointed that we made room.